fishglitch/smfs-backpack-fullstack/README.md

 - Intuitive interface for memory browsing

 ## Purpose
 This app serves as a digital memory box to collectively celebrate the life of a loved one.
 Inspired by the concept of Schrodinger's Cat, the app prompts users to consider, "What would [this person] carry in their backpack?".
 In physicist Erwin Schrodinger's famous 1935 thought experiment, a hypothetical cat in a sealed box exists in a mysterious state of being both alive and dead living and death until the box is opened and examined.
 Just like the cat, or, tiny particles in quantum physics that can be in two states at once until observed, our memories of this late ancestor can feel uncertain until we bring them to light.
-By sharing and reflecting on these memories through the app, users transform this uncertainty into meaningful, lasting memories that celebrate this loved one's well-lived life.
+By sharing and reflecting on these memories through the app, users transform this uncertainty into meaningful, lasting memories that celebrate this transitioned loved one's well-lived life.

 ## Project Directory Structure